azarboon/cheat-sheet-aws/README.md

 Global Accelerator (GA): For TCP, UDP (gaming), IoT (MQTT), VoIP, and HTTP use cases that require static IP addresses or deterministic, fast regional failover.
 It's more expensive than CF. It uses same network as CF so it provides the same latency.

-### Direct Connect and VPN

-Direct Connect (DX) provides private but not encrypted connection.
-It can connect to all AZs within same region.
-An IPSec VPN connection using the same BGP prefix can be a low-cost backup connection for the DX.

-Virtual Private Gateway (VPG) and Transit gateway are components of Site-to-Site VPN as well as DX gateway; whereas, virtual interface (VIF) is component of DX .
-Public VIFs are for public resources as well as IPSec VPN.
-Private VIFs are for private resources.
-A hosted virtual interface is used to allow another account to access your Direct Connect link.

-On customer side, DX has router/firewall, wheras, Site-to-Site VPN has **customer gateway device**.

-DX gateway is a grouping of VPGs and private VIFs.
-It's a globally available resource, can be created in one region and be accessed from all regions.
-DX gateway can connect to either:
-* Transit gateway; for VPCs in same region
-* VPG; for VPCs in different regions.

-In architectural diagrams, the line between DX location and DX Gateway is a virtual interface.
-And after DX Gateway, its either VPG associations (to VPC) or Transit Gateway association.

-VPN CloudHub: provides secure connection between multiple sites and optionally with VPC.
-As it relies on Internet, the conneciton is not very reliable.

 ### API Gateway

 API Gateway can directly access serveral services (e.g. DynamoDB) using proxy and mapping (no need for Lambda etc. in between)